 Guiwenneth’s raw, earthy attractions also stand up favourably when set against another young woman, the daughter of the Ryhope family, owners the estate within which the wood is set: “an unpleasant girl who conformed to all the worst caricatures of the English upper classes: weak-jawed, dull-eyed, over opinionated and under informed.”

-An unfashionable Freudian reading of all this might point to some kind of atavistic, oedipal impulse on the part of the Huxleys, to get back to their roots and fuck the Earth Mother.
-Happily, there is more to the Guiwenneth story than sex: two generations of men attempt to penetrate a mysterious wood and the woman who lives there.
+An unfashionable Freudian reading of all this might point to some kind of atavistic, oedipal impulse on the part of the Huxleys, to get back to their roots and fuck the Earth Mother: two generations of men attempt to penetrate a mysterious wood and the woman who lives there.

-As Guiwenneth grows closer to Stephen Huxley, both physically and emotionally, some intriguing questions begin to occur.
-At one-point Stephen persuades her to leave the confines of the wood for a visit to the nearest town.
-Guiwenneth very much wants to go, but quickly finds out that she cannot leave the place, as it physically hurts when she tries to go further than Oak Lodge.
-This adds to her growing self-awareness and she notes, sadly, later that “I am wood and rock, not flesh and bone”.
-After weeks with Stephen Guiwenneth comes to understand that she is not fully human, yet is able to behave as if she is real.
+Pleasingly, Holdstock takes the Guiwenneth-Huxley relationship beyond the mythic and purely sexual, updating the timeless cycle and adding more complex layers of his own.
+As Guiwenneth grows closer to Stephen Huxley, both physically and emotionally, some challenging questions begin to occur.
+At one-point Stephen persuades her to leave the confines of the wood for a visit to the nearest town; Guiwenneth very much wants to go, but quickly finds out that she cannot leave the place, as it physically hurts when she tries to venture further than Oak Lodge.
+This revelation adds to her growing self-awareness and she notes, sadly, later that “I am wood and rock, not flesh and bone”.
+After weeks with Stephen, Guiwenneth comes to understand that although she can never be fully human, she is able to behave at times, in some limited ways, as if she is a real woman.

-The growing romantic bond between Stephen and Guiwenneth is made more poignant by the gap between her increasingly powerful human emotions and her pre-ordained legendary story.
+The growing romantic bond between Stephen and Guiwenneth is made all the more poignant by the gap – and her own increasing awareness of it – between Guiwenneth’s increasingly powerful human emotions and her pre-ordained archetypal role.
 As Christian remarks to his brother: “She’s lived a thousand times and she’s never lived at all”.

 ‘What if I told you the forest had stopped us from entering.
 Would you believe me?’

-If mythagos in general may sometimes be threatening, but not especially frightening, their home is a very different matter.
-Ryhope itself is a very threatening and unnerving place, and it is in Holdstock’s evocative depiction of the weird, ancient landscape that the true power and fascination of Mythago Wood lies.
+If mythagos in general may sometimes be threatening, but not especially frightening, the woodland home they spring from is a very different matter.
+Ryhope itself can be an intimidating and unnerving place, and for me it is in Holdstock’s evocative depiction of this weird, ancient landscape that the true power and fascination of Mythago Wood lies.

-There is something not right about Ryhope.
-This tract of primeval woodland, somehow survived into the 20th century, is not quite natural.
-Early on Holdstock establishes a picture of a shifty, tricksy place; a wildwood, that is both treacherous and dangerous, but it is in the atmosphere that he creates that the true power of the book resides.
-More than anything else, Holdstock creates for his territory an atmosphere that is utterly eerie.
+From the outset there is something not right about Ryhope.
+This tract of primeval woodland, somehow survived into the 20th century, does not feel natural.
+Early on Holdstock establishes a picture of a shifty, tricksy place; a wildwood, that is both treacherous and dangerous.
+It is in this characterisation of the land itself that the true power of the book resides.
+More than strange, Holdstock weaves into his territory an atmosphere that is utterly, and progressively, eerie.

 The late Mark Fisher explored the eerie as a mode of writing in his thoughtful collection of essays, The Weird and the Eerie, suggesting in his introduction that: